Getting Into Consulting With a Low GPA (2026)

 6. What Should Your Cover Letter Say About Your GPA?

-Your cover letter is the only place in the application where you can provide context beyond what is on your resume.
+Your consulting cover letter is the only place in the application where you can provide context beyond your resume.
 If your GPA is below the typical cutoff, briefly acknowledge it and redirect attention to your strengths.

 7. Can High Test Scores Offset a Low GPA?

 Yes.
-Strong SAT, GRE, or GMAT scores can partially compensate for a low GPA because they demonstrate the same analytical ability that firms are looking for.
-McKinsey, BCG, and Bain all review standardized test scores alongside GPA during resume screening.
+Strong SAT, GRE, or GMAT scores can partially compensate for a low GPA because they demonstrate the same analytical ability that firms are screening for.
+McKinsey, BCG, and Bain all review standardized test scores alongside GPA.

-If you have a low GPA but a GMAT score above 720 or an SAT score above 1500, make sure those numbers are prominently displayed on your resume.
-Some candidates even retake exams to strengthen this part of their profile, though the effort-to-reward ratio is lower than networking for a referral.
+If you have a low GPA but a GMAT score above 720 or an SAT score above 1500, display those numbers prominently on your resume.
+Taking the GMAT or GRE specifically to offset a low GPA is one of the highest-impact moves available to you, because it is the one academic signal you can still change after graduation.

 8. How Do Stellar Experiences Compensate for a Low GPA?